askides/react-plock/README.md

 #### Config

 A configuration object that is used to define the number of columns, media queries and other stuff.

+#### Other Props

+As you can see, by using `React.ComponentPropsWithoutRef<"div">` you can simply pass every available property to the div, some examples are: **id** and **className**.
+The only one property that will be overwritten will be the `style` because is used internally for the masonry generation.

 ### Important Note